Gabriel Agbonlahor: Senior

 On 7 March 2007, Agbonlahor was one of several surprise names called up as part of a 37-man provisional Nigeria squad by new manager Berti Vogts, alongside fellow English players Victor Anichebe and Carl Ikeme, and full Israel international Toto Tamuz.

 On 1 February 2008, Agbonlahor was named in Fabio Capello's 23-man England squad to play Switzerland later in the month, although a hamstring injury forced him to withdraw from the match.
 Agbonlahor was also an unused substitute in England's respective 2–0 and 3–0 friendly victories against the United States and Trinidad & Tobago in May–June 2008.

 On 15 November 2008, he was called up to Capello's squad for the upcoming match away to Germany, joining three other Aston Villa players in the squad: Ashley Young, Curtis Davies and Gareth Barry.
 On 19 November 2008, he was named to start against Germany.
 He played for 76 minutes, had a goal disallowed and received high praise from John Terry, the latter describing him as "a nightmare to play against".

 On 11 February 2009, he was in the starting line up against Spain, where he played for 75 minutes before being substituted for debutant Carlton Cole.
 He made his first appearance in a competitive international on 14 October 2009, playing 66 minutes in the 3–0 win over Belarus in the last match of qualification for the 2010 World Cup.
 He was last called up to the squad in November 2011.

 Personal life

 Agbonlahor was born in Birmingham, West Midlands.
 His parents separated while he was still young and he was brought up by his father.
 He went without contact with his mother for about 20 years.
 In 2009, ahead of the striker's 23rd birthday, his mother made a public appeal to him via the city's Sunday Mercury newspaper in order to become part of his life once more.
 Agbonlahor later contacted his mother and the pair then reconciled.
 Following retirement, he has worked as a pundit for both Sky Sports and Talksport, and written columns for online magazines such as Football Insider.
+Agbonlahor has four children.